FACULTY POSITIONS IN CYBERSECURITY & CYBER ENGINEERING

 Louisiana Tech is designated as a national university by the 2021 U.S. News & World Report college rankings.
 COES currently enrolls almost 3,000 students, including over 150+ masters and 120+ doctoral students.
 Annual research expenditures of the College have averaged $10M over the past three years.
 The College just opened a new $37M Integrated Engineering and Science Education Building that provides 128,800 square feet of space to expand its focus on project-driven curricula.
 COES launched the nation’s first B.S. in Cyber Engineering in 2012 and has grown its graduates in computer science, cyber engineering and related areas to support targeted research and development efforts in the region.
 More details about the college and the programs of Computer Science and Cyber Engineering are available at: http://coes.latech.edu.
 Both undergraduate and graduate degrees are offered in the disciplines.

-To apply, send a letter of inquiry with curriculum vitae to firstname.lastname@example.org with the subject line "CS/Cybersecurity FacultyApplication: <Applicant’s Last Name, Applicant’s First Name>".
-Outstanding candidates can also be nominated with a corresponding letter of qualification.
-Review of applications and nominations will begin immediately and will continue until suitable candidates are identified.
+Review of applications and nominations will begin May 10th, 2021 and will continue until suitable candidates are identified.
+The starting date for the position is September 1, 2021.
+To apply, send a letter of inquiry with curriculum vitae to https://ulsltu.wd1.myworkdayjobs.com/LATECHCareers#content.
+Review of applications will begin immediately and will continue until suitable candidates are identified.
 Letters of inquiry can be submitted to Dr. Galen Turner, Academic Director, at email@example.com.